xp44mm/Notebook/F#/NetBasicTypes/Enums.md

 | DateTime       = 3
 ```

 By default, the first enumerated type is assigned the value 0.
 You can change this initial value if you want, but you aren't encouraged to do so.
-In fact, it is advisable that 0 be a valid value for any Enum blocks you define; otherwise, a uninitialized Enum variable would contain an invalid value.
+In fact, it is advisable that 0 be a valid value for any `Enum` blocks you define; otherwise, a uninitialized `Enum` variable would contain an invalid value.

-The .NET documentation defines a few guidelines for Enum values:
+The .NET documentation defines a few guidelines for `Enum` values:

-- Use names without the Enum suffix; use singular names for regular Enum types and plural for bit-coded Enum types.
+- Use names without the `Enum` suffix; use singular names for regular `Enum` types and plural for bit-coded `Enum` types.
 - Use PascalCase for the name of both the `Enum` and its members.
 (An exception is constants from the Windows application API, which are usually all uppercase.)
-- Use 32-bit integers unless you need a larger range, which normally happens only if you have a bit-coded Enum with more than 32 possible values.
+- Use 32-bit integers unless you need a larger range, which normally happens only if you have a bit-coded `Enum` with more than 32 possible values.
-- Don't use Enums for open sets, that is, sets that you might need to expand in the future (for example, operating system versions).
+- Don't use `Enum`s for open sets, that is, sets that you might need to expand in the future (for example, operating system versions).

-### Displaying and Parsing Enum Values
+### Displaying and Parsing `Enum` Values

 The `Enum` class overrides the `ToString` method to return the value as a readable string format.
 This method is useful when you want to expose a (nonlocalized) string to the end user: